GabLeRoux/gableroux.com/_posts/2017-05-14-things-i-share-to-programmers.md

 ## Sindre Sorhus

-If you don't know **[Sindre Sorhus](https://sindresorhus.com/)**, well go see his stuff, it's magic 🦄.
+If you don't know **[Sindre Sorhus](https://sindresorhus.com/)**, well go see his stuff right now, it's magic 🦄.
 He has a lot of [very neat projects on Github](https://github.com/sindresorhus) and [many great posts on his blog](https://blog.sindresorhus.com/).
 His [Ask Me Anything (AMA)](https://blog.sindresorhus.com/answering-anything-678ce5623798) is really fun to read.

 ## Awesome

 > Don't reinvent the wheel

-Are you looking for places to get started on a subject or technology or whatever?
-Start from the [awesome list of awesome lists](https://awesome.re) ([Sindre Sorhus](https://sindresorhus.com/) is the guy behind awesome).
+Are you looking for places to get started on a subject, technology or anything?
+Start from the [awesome list of awesome lists](https://awesome.re) ([Sindre Sorhus](https://sindresorhus.com/) is the guy behind this).

 ### Django